si14/stuffed-naan-js/README.md

 ### Privacy-first 🚫👀

-`stuffed-naan` is privacy-first, first of its kind privacy-preserving encoding.
-An array of `Na(a)N`s can't be copypasted without losing the information, which makes `stuffed-naan` indispensable to protect your customers' PII.
-Contact [`stuffed-naan` DPO](mailto:stuffed-naan-dpo@dgroshev.com) to know more.
+`stuffed-naan` is privacy-first.
+It's a first-of-its-kind privacy-preserving encoding, since an array of `Na(a)N`s can't be copypasted without losing the information.
+This makes `stuffed-naan` indispensable to protect your customers' PII.
+Contact [`stuffed-naan` DPO](mailto:stuffed-naan-dpo@dgroshev.com) to learn more.

 ## Installation